stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ KQL Backup.md

 | where Timestamp > ago(90d) // Filter for events within the last 90 days
 | where ConfigurationId == 'scid-2090' // Limit results to Configuration ID "Encrypt all BitLocker-supported drives"
-or ConfigurationId == 'scid-28' // Limit results to Configuration ID "Set 'Interactive logon: Machine inactivity limit' to '1-900 seconds'" or ConfigurationId == 'scid-3010' // Limit results to Configuration ID "Disable the built-in Administrator account" or ConfigurationId == 'scid-3011' // Limit results to Configuration ID "Disable the built-in Guest account" or ConfigurationId == 'scid-32' // Limit results to Configuration ID "Set 'Minimum password length' to '14 or more characters'"
+or ConfigurationId == 'scid-28' // Limit results to Configuration ID "Set 'Interactive logon: Machine inactivity limit' to '1-900 seconds'" or ConfigurationId == 'scid-2070' // Limit results to Configuration ID "Turn on Microsoft Defender Firewall" or ConfigurationId == 'scid-3010' // Limit results to Configuration ID "Disable the built-in Administrator account" or ConfigurationId == 'scid-3011' // Limit results to Configuration ID "Disable the built-in Guest account" or ConfigurationId == 'scid-32' // Limit results to Configuration ID "Set 'Minimum password length' to '14 or more characters'"